Aji Amarillo Chili Pepper

 Uses of the Aji Amarillo Pepper

-The Aji Amarillo adds a lot of flavor as well as some heat to dishes.
-It is very tasty when eaten fresh, if a person can handle a little bit of heat.
-This chili is most often dried, made into a paste or canned.
-The paste is used in a variety of recipes.
+The Aji Amarillo adds a lot of flavors as well as some heat to dishes.
+It is very tasty when eaten fresh if a person can handle a little bit of heat.
+This chili is most often dried, made into mash or canned.
+The mash is used in a variety of recipes.

 No posts found